leixiaohua1020/simplest_ffmpeg_audio_player/ReadMe.txt

 本例子中即SDL_memset(stream, 0, len);

 This software decode and play audio streams.
+Suitable for the beginner of FFmpeg.
+The solution contains 3 projects:
+simplest_ffmpeg_audio_player: Audio player based on FFmpeg and SDL.
+simplest_ffmpeg_audio_decoder: Audio decoder.
+Uses libavcodec and libavformat.
+simplest_audio_play_sdl2: Example about using SDL2 play PCM data.

 This version use SDL 2.0 instead of SDL 1.2 in version 1 Note:The good news for audio is that, with one exception,